20 Chic Outdoor Christmas Decorations

 Eco Chic Arch

 One thing that can make outdoor Christmas decor tacky is too much plastic.
 That’s why we like this handsome, natural front door arch.
 It’s made with a bundle of branches, white, gold and silver ornaments and fairy lights.

-A look we recommend for warmer climates includes giant snowflake lights!
-The 2-pack 3D flashing snow lights create a welcoming, wintery scene.
+A look we recommend for warmer climates: giant snowflake lights!
+These 3D flashing snow lights create a welcoming, wintery scene.
 They work well as pathway lights, or hung above an alfresco entertainment space or dining table.

 Jumbo Yard Ornaments